-The Australian Government announced $220 million over three years (2016-2019) to respond to the Syria crisis as part of its 2016 Budget, commencing in the 2016-17 financial year.
-This brings the total provided and committed to the Syria response to $433 million since 2011.
+In 2016, the Australian Government announced $220 million over three years (2016-2019) to respond to the Syria crisis.
+The package was extended for one year by $29 million in the 2019-2020 financial year.
+Australia has provided a total of $462 million in response to the Syria crisis since 2011.
 The package includes humanitarian assistance for Syria and its neighbours, as well as longer-term resilience support for Jordan and Lebanon focused on improving education and livelihoods opportunities for refugees and their host communities.
-The package provides predictable funding to our partners, allowing for better planning and more efficient delivery of our aid.

 Australia's aid contribution in response to the Syria crisis has been delivered through UN agencies, international humanitarian organisations and Australian NGOs to reach people in need across the region.
 Our delivery partners have successfully pivoted in response to the COVID-19 outbreak and now successfully support the health security and stability pillars of our COVID-19 Strategy Partnerships for Recovery.